beginning of content

 • Metformin is a medicine commonly prescribed to help manage type 2 diabetes.

-• If you need medicine in addition to lifestyle changes to manage type 2 diabetes, metformin is often the first medicine your doctor will prescribe.
+• In addition to lifestyle changes, metformin is often the first medicine your doctor will prescribe to manage type 2 diabetes.

-• Metformin lowers blood glucose levels by reducing how much glucose is released from the liver, and by helping the cells of your body to absorb more glucose from the bloodstream.
+• Metformin lowers blood glucose levels by reducing how much glucose is released from the liver, and by helping the cells of your body absorb more glucose from your blood.

-• In adults, metformin can be used alone or together with other diabetes medicines, including insulin.
+• In adults, metformin can be prescribed alone, or with other diabetes medicines, including insulin.

 • Metformin isn't suitable for everyone, so discuss your options for managing type 2 diabetes with your doctor.